Tap

 We understand that women recovering from drug and alcohol addiction need support, accountability, and structure.
 That’s why The Light House provides:

-• li-icon Secure, caring, home-like residence empowering educational classes,
+• Secure, caring, home-like residence empowering educational classes,

 Light House Women’s Recovery Center has everything you or your loved one needs to experience long-term recovery and live a new life with hope, purpose and meaning.